Why UX comes last on most web teams

 Suppose I wanted to find out how to visit an inmate in Portlaoise prison in Ireland.

-I could to go to the Irish Prisons website - www.irishprisons.ie - and look for what I need using navigation or search.
-Or maybe not, based on results below!
+I could to go to the Irish Prisons website - www.irishprisons.ie - and look for what I need using navigation or search ... or not, based on the very poor results below.

 (Note: I don't actually need to visit a prison inmate.
-I chose Irish Prisons as a good example of an information-dense website.)
+I chose Irish Prisons as a good example of a common task delivered by an information-dense government website.)

 A screengrab of search results from the irish prison service website